e-CzasPL/TimeReceiver225kHz/README.md

 <ul>
 <li>In the "/doc" folder you will find documentation (in Polish) describing how to encode and receive a time frame.
 <li>In the "/Eagle" folder you can find design of the receiver in Autodesk Eagle format.
-<li>In the "/KiCAD" folder you can find design of the receiver in in KiCAD format.
+<li>In the "/KiCAD" folder you can find design of the receiver in in KiCAD format (comming soon).
 </ul>